deeppavlov/dp-agent/docs/source/config/config.rst

         }

 * **env**
-    * If set to **false** (or not mentioned), exact parameters values will be used for db initialization.
+    * If set to **false** (or not mentioned), exact parameters values will be used for db initialisation.
 Otherwise, agent will try to get an environmental variable by name, associated with parameter.
 * **host**
     * A database host, or env variable, where database host name is stored
 * **port**